Less Of My Stuff, More Of Him

 We aren’t on a journey to make more space for Him to impress anyone…it’s not meant to be a big blinky sign that says LOOK AT US.
 But, at the same time, when people do see us, we don’t want them to just see our stuff.

 I’ve heard so often people say, “I want them (our kids) to have more than I did” or “I don’t want them to feel like we don’t have money” –and, that’s not what this is about for us.
 For us, this is about God.
-It’s about our relationship to HIM and to OTHERS…not to stuff.
+It’s about our relationship with HIM and to OTHERS…not to stuff.
 It’s about my family growing together and not giving in to what the world says we need.
 It’s not about depriving my children from a 6th doll house or another toy, it’s about raising them to see the significance in the things that really matter.
 It’s about showing them that it’s OKAY to go against the mainstream crowd.
 It’s about showing them in a real way that joy comes from God, not the junk you shove in your closets.

 Are we saying that money is evil and everyone should sell all of their things and wear potato sacks in a dumpster?
 Nope.
 If that’s what you’re getting from this, I’d venture to say you’ve sorely missed the point.
 The Bible calls us ALL to not store up treasures on this earth and to let them become your gods and to not worry about tomorrow.
 But, it doesn’t say each of our journeys will be exactly the same, nor does it say how much money is too much.
 It just tells us to not let it be our focus, to not let it drive us, to make sure our priorities are straight.
 It’s also not meant to be ammunition to judge our neighbors.
 We have much more than some and much less than others…and, that’s not the point.
 The point is to simply be more intentional in our own journeys.